Middle Assyrian Empire: Language

 The ancient Assyrians primarily spoke and wrote the Assyrian language, a Semitic language (i.e. related to modern Hebrew and Arabic) closely related to Babylonian, spoken in southern Mesopotamia.
 Both Assyrian and Babylonian are generally regarded by modern scholars to be distinct dialects of the Akkadian language.
 This is a modern convention as contemporary ancient authors considered Assyrian and Babylonian to be two separate languages; only Babylonian was referred to as akkadûm, with Assyrian being referred to as aššurû or aššurāyu.
 Though both were written with cuneiform script, the signs look quite different and can be distinguished relatively easily.

 The Middle Assyrian textual record is somewhat spotty and what is known mainly comes from libraries in Assur and Kar-Tukulti-Ninurta.
 As such, many stages of the language still poorly documented.
-Though a large number of texts are known from the 13th and 12th century, texts from after the reign of Tiglath-Pileser I are very rare.
+Though a large number of texts are known from the 13th and 12th centuries BC, texts from after the reign of Tiglath-Pileser I are very rare.
 The Middle Assyrian form of the Assyrian language was not the only language to be employed in the Middle Assyrian Empire.
 Though most often used in letters, legal documents and administrative documents, the contemporary Babylonian dialect was often used for royal inscriptions and literature.
 In Middle Assyrian texts from the royal archives, the most official documents, such as laws, decrees and descriptions of coronations, are all written in the Middle Assyrian language, with Babylonian, as in other cases, being reserved only for royal inscriptions and literature.
 In some scholarly sources from the Middle Assyrian period, the ancient Sumerian language was employed alongside more modern versions of Akkadian.